 Performance Figures of Spectrophotometers

-The most importance performance characteristics of such devices are:
+The most importance performance characteristics of such instruments are:

 - the quantities which can be measured (e.g. absorbance only, or absorbance and reflectance)

-- the accessible wavelength range, ideally UV - VIS - IR
+- the accessible spectral range, ideally UV - VIS - IR

 - the spectral resolution (fixed or variable, often limited by a monochromator)